dilipagheda/oc-p6-bugtracker/README.md

 e.g., ‘abc;def;geh’ contains three separate keywords.

-Note: Only those issues will be returned that contains all given keywords.
+Note: Only those issues will be returned that contains any of the given keywords.
+Keywords are based on pattern matching so it matches the keyword in a sentence , phrase as well as the whole word.

 ### Input Parameters
 •	VersionName